gbhattacharjee/sobol/EXAMPLE.rst

 performance of the physical system the most.
 Why?
 Perhaps there's a certain range of *y* that is acceptable, and we would like to set the values of x\ :sub:`1`, x\ :sub:`2`, x\ :sub:`3` such that *y* is always in that acceptable range.

-One way to understand the relative influence of each input with respect to the output is to perform a sensitivity analysis.
+One way to understand the relative influence of each input with respect to the output is to perform a **sensitivity analysis**.

 What is sensitivity analysis (SA)?
 ----------------------------------
-Saltelli et al. (2004) define sensitivity analysis as "the study of how the uncertainty in the output of a model \dots can be apportioned to different sources of uncertainty in the model input."
+Saltelli et al. (2004) define sensitivity analysis as "the study of how the uncertainty in the output of a model... can be apportioned to different sources of uncertainty in the model input."

 Local (or deterministic) SA is performed around a particular point of interest in the model input space.
 Global (or